THUDM/CogCoM/README.md

 <table>
   <tr>
     <td>
-      <h2> CogCoM </h2>
       <p> 📖  Paper: <a href="https://arxiv.org/pdf/2402.04236.pdf">CogCoM: Train Large Vision-Language Models Diving into Details through Chain of Manipulations</a></p>
       <p><b>CogCoM</b> is a general vision-language model (VLM) endowed with Chain of Manipulations (CoM) mechanism, that enables VLMs to perform multi-turns evidential visual reasoning by actively manipulating the input image.
-We now release CogCoM-base-17b, a model with 10 billion visual parameters and 7 billion language parameters, trained on a data fusion of 4 types capabilities (instruction-following, OCR, detailed-captioning, and CoM).</p>
+We now release CogCoM-base-17b, CogCoM-grounding-17b and CogCoM-chat-17b, a family of models with 10 billion visual parameters and 7 billion language parameters, trained on respective generalist corpuses incorporating a fusion of 4 capability types of data (instruction-following, OCR, detailed-captioning, and CoM).</p>
       <div align="center">
         <img src=assets/cases_1.jpg width=100% />
       </div>